Introduction to Mortgage Credit Checks

 Hard Credit Checks

-A hard credit check also known as a hard credit search is a comprehensive review of your credit file.
-Notably, it leaves a lasting ‘footprint’ on your credit report, which can be viewed by other financial institutions.
+A hard credit check, also known as a hard credit search, is a comprehensive review of your credit file.
+Notably, it leaves a lasting ‘footprint’ on your credit report, which other financial institutions can view.
 This type of check can slightly lower your credit score, particularly if you have multiple hard searches within a brief period.
-However, for consumer protection, multiple hard checks performed within a 14 to 45-day window are typically treated as a single inquiry when you’re shopping for mortgage rates.
+However, for consumer protection, multiple hard checks performed within a 14 to 45-day window are typically treated as a single inquiry when shopping for mortgage rates.

 Soft Credit Checks